What's Anomalous in LHC Jets?: Outlook

 We studied three different ways of searching for such dark jets in a QCD background sample, assuming that we can train in an unsupervised way on background only or with negligible signal contamination: \begin{itemize} \item[$\cdot$] K-means is a classic ML algorithm, which we use to define a set of different anomaly scores.
 It works on jet images and allows us to study density estimation in the corresponding high-dimensional spaces.
 For a well-motivated choice of hyperparameters the performance is stable and competitive with more modern deep learning methods.
 Anomaly searches with k-means clustering benefit from a reweighting of the image pixels as part of the preprocessing, as do all methods we have analysed. \item[$\cdot$] Dirichlet VAEs are a modern ML-algorithm which constructs a multi-modal latent space, allowing us to define anomaly scores in the physics space or in the latent space.
 The reconstruction loss is used as the anomaly score, which is expected to be correlated with the density of the jets in physics space.
 They work on jet images and on lower-dimensional representations like energy flow polynomials (EFPs).
 We found that Dirichlet VAEs also require preprocessing, and while it is possible to use a latent-space anomaly score, the reconstruction loss performs better for our benchmark signals. \item[$\cdot$] Normalizing flows, specifically INNs, construct a bijective and traceable map between the physics and latent spaces.
 This means they are ideally suited for density estimation but they work best on lower-dimensional data representations, like decorrelated EFPs.
 INNs have the advantage that we have full control over the link between the two spaces, and we found the density estimate in physics space to provide the best-performing anomaly score. \end{itemize}

-The bottom line of our comparison is that density estimation really is at the basis of ML-based anomaly searches in LHC jets.
 Our three very different algorithms have very different requirements, strengths, and caveats.
 Once understood, they all show similar performance on both datasets.
 Preprocessing is important for all of them, and has a very significant impact on the performances.
 This is because we define the anomalies as those jets that lie in low density regions of physics space, and the preprocessing alters this density, therefore it changes how the anomalies are defined.
 We finally note that our Aachen and Heidelberg datasets are challenging datasets for anomaly detection, compared for example to top-tagging, which has served as a benchmark for assessing the performance ML methods.
 The datasets will be available as public benchmarks for existing and improved anomaly detection algorithms.

 This research is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 -- TRR~257: \textsl{Particle Physics Phenomenology after the Higgs Discovery}, grant 400140256 - GRK 2497: \textsl{The physics of the heaviest particles at the Large Hardon Collider} and through Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).